-Views: 0 Author: Site Editor Publish Time: 2025-08-20 Origin: Site
+Views: 10 Author: Senior Engineer MR Wang Publish Time: 2025-08-20 Origin: Site

 4. Adjustable Flow and Pressure: Flow rates can be easily controlled by adjusting air or power input, suiting tasks from precise dosing (e.g., lab experiments) to high-pressure transfer.